rockcrafters/.github/profile/README.md

 These are general-purpose meetings that take place once a month.
 Everyone is welcome to join and share their work, discuss containers and propose features.

-Time: every last Thursday of the month, at 2 pm UTC
+Time: every last Tuesday of the month, at 1 pm UTC
 <br>
 Location: <https://meet.google.com/hfe-fbky-vnh>
 <br>